Cleric: ‘No going back’ on Ukraine split from Russia Church

 Ukrainian politicians see a declaration, known as a “Tomos of Autocephaly,” as a key step in consolidating their country’s national identity.

-Russian religious leaders see it as an attack on Orthodox unity.
+Russian religious leaders see it as an attack on Orthodox unity and are fighting to stop it.

+“Today, the Ecumenical Patriarch repeated in person, in this meeting of the two primates, that the decision of the Ecumenical Patriarchate is reached and we are not going backwards,” Emmanuel said.
+“So we are following this decision, we are implementing the decision.”

+He added: “We have not reached the end of the procedure.
+The Tomos, which is the decision that is issued, is at the last stage of this implementation.
+But we have still some work to do and this is what the Ecumenical Patriarchate is coordinating.”